NHL Rumors: A Glimpse Of New Jersey Devils GM Search - The Media Times

 Cohesion is critical for the new front office in New Jersey

-Pierre LeBrun from The Athletic: The New Jersey Devils front office, according to some, had no collaboration and this rift was a problem.
+Pierre LeBrun of The Athletic: The Front Office of the New Jersey Devils was lacking in collaboration, according to some, and this rift was a problem.
 Tom Fitzgerald and Martin Brodeur are now leading the Devils.
 Few expected that.

 What they do will shape this Devils team in the coming months.
 Brodeur will serve as President of Hockey Ops in a few months (possibly via Tom Fitzgerald).
 CEO Scott O’Neill anticipates a comprehensive search.